xnlogical/xnlogical/README.md

 That's about it, no need to yap here..

-You may contact me via Discord, just shoot me a friend/message request (username: `ceo_oftaxfraud`)
+You may contact me via Discord, just shoot me a friend/message request (@`xnlogical`)

 **See pinned projects for cool stuff* 😎